 Marlene has completed numerous professional trainings, including DCF Civil Rights Compliance, Basic Life Support (CPR and AED), ServSafe Food Handler, HIPAA Basics, Harm Reduction, SAMHSA HHRC (Serious Mental Illness and Homelessness), and the Wisconsin Child Welfare Professional Development System.
 These certifications demonstrate her dedication to providing service with empathy, professionalism, and cultural sensitivity.

 Outside of work, Marlene is dedicated to animal welfare and often rescues and cares for stray animals.
-She also co-founded a family baking business, "Postres y Comida Mary," with her mother and husband.
+She also co-founded a family baking business, "Postres y Comida Mary," with her mother.
 Her work and life are guided by the values passed down from her grandmother: lead with kindness, listen with empathy, and treat others as you wish to be treated.

 Marlene continues to be a compassionate advocate and community leader, uplifting voices that too often go unheard.